 - RBUS: Renal and bladder ultrasound

 The recommended ultrasound after initial febrile urinary tract infection (fUTI) to evaluate the kidneys and bladder.
 However, results may be normal despite the presence of VUR.1

 - HA: Hyaluronic Acid

 NASHA is a patented hyaluronic acid made from a bacterium that is biocompatible to the body.
-The NASHA technology is not made from animals and has a very low level of cross linking (<1%) to allow for better stabilization in the body for longer lasting implants and better efficacy.
+The NASHA technology is not made from animals and has a very low level of cross linking (<1%) to allow for better stability and biocompatibility in the body for longer lasting implants and better efficacy.